 - Supplement to make up for any shortfalls

-These results guided our decision to include 200 mg potassium and 60 mg magnesium in each stick of LMNT, our zero-sugar electrolyte drink mix.
-We calibrated these doses (along with a 1000 mg hit of sodium) to get folks closer to their electrolyte needs.
-The ultimate goal was to help folks stay hydrated for performance, energy, and symptom prevention.
+We did – which is why we chose to include 200 mg potassium and 60 mg magnesium (along with a 1000 mg hit of sodium) in each stick of LMNT, our zero-sugar electrolyte drink mix.
+We carefully formulated LMNT to get folks closer to their electrolyte needs.
+The ultimate goal was to help folks stay hydrated for better performance and overall energy.